14all-agency/shopify-llms-txt-directory/https-fabricsstar-com.md

     Author: User
   - [How Fabric Innovations Are Shaping the Future of Interior Design](https://fabricsstar.com/blogs/news/how-fabric-innovations-are-shaping-the-future-of-interior-design): How Fabric Innovations Are Shaping the Future of Interior Design
     Updated: 2025-10-15T02:42:09Z
     Author: User
+  - [The history of patterns in fabric design](https://fabricsstar.com/blogs/news/the-history-of-patterns-in-fabric-design): The history of patterns in fabric design
+    Updated: 2025-10-19T00:09:50Z
+    Author: User

 ## Store Pages